 Close your eyes.
 Think of the word ‘meditation’.
 What comes to mind?

-Depending on your connection to and knowledge of meditation, you may have something a bit more nuanced, but for the majority of people, meditation summons an image of an individual sitting crossed-legged in a quiet, minimalist room, hands on knees, a content and blissful expression on their face.
+Depending on your connection to and knowledge of the practice, you may have something nuanced, but for the majority of people, meditation summons an image of an individual sitting crossed-legged in a quiet, minimalist room, hands on knees, a content expression on their face.
 Maybe they’re chanting; maybe there is soothing music or nature sounds, or perhaps it’s hushed and quiet.

 At least, not in the way many would-be meditation teachers, mass-media, and Instagram posts would have us believe.

 The truth is: Meditation is not relaxation.
-Relaxation can be a by-product of meditation — it usually comes later.
+Relaxation can be a by-product of meditation —but it usually comes later.

-I recently attended a three-part meditation course that took place over three evenings consecutively, for a total of 4.5hours.
-In the first session, our teacher talked us through the Being method for meditation.
-We then took part in a 20minute group meditation session before discussing our experiences.
+To share a personal experience; I once attended a meditation course that took place over three evenings consecutively, for an hour at a time.
+In the first session, our 'teacher' talked us through the Being method for meditation (I'll come back to this in a bit).
+To begin, we took part in a twenty minute group meditation before discussing our experiences.

-It was a small group, but the consensus was WOW from my peers — this method had immediately helped them sink into a state of bliss.
+It was a small group, but the general consensus from my peers was WOW— this method had immediately helped them sink into a 'state of bliss'.
 I smiled and nodded along, but a cold sweat broke across my body.

-During the 20minutes, I experienced a minor panic attack.
-I felt a burning session run up the back of my neck and across my chest.
-My mind raced, whirred and frantically cycled through a series of harmful and toxic thoughts.
-The mantra we had been told to repeat in our minds lightly boomed loudly in mine, over and over again, and I struggled to reign it in.
+During the meditation, I experienced a minor panic attack.
+I felt a burning sensation run up the back of my neck and across my chest.
+My mind raced, whirred and frantically cycled through a series of toxic thoughts.
+The mantra we had been told to repeat in our minds lightly, boomed loudly in mine, over and over again, and I struggled to reign it in.

-I stopped after about 10minutes but sat quietly breathing and re-regulating myself.
-My experience was as far from what our teacher had described and what everyone else was describing as could be.
+I stopped after about ten minutes and sat quietly breathing and re-regulating myself.
+My experience was far from what our teacher had described and what everyone else was describing.
 I tepidly try to mention what I had experienced, noting I had many thoughts and couldn't control the mantra.
 I described it as feeling like my body was trying to close in on itself, almost like a fetal pose - I felt like I went into a protective state in response to the meditation practice.
 I thought I saw a look flicker across our teacher’s face, but I wasn’t sure what it registered.
-She asserted I should keep focusing on the mantra to move past thoughts.
+She advised I should just keep focusing on the mantra to move past thoughts.

-I kept attending and attempted to implement another 20minute meditation session in my day in between the evening classes, as we were instructed to do.
-My first experience left me apprehensive, and although our teacher mentioned a few times that having and accepting thoughts was expected, we should just keep focusing on the mantra we were taught, to move past thoughts and get ‘down’ to a ‘state of bliss’.
+I kept attending and attempted to implement another twenty minute meditation session in between the evening classes, as we were instructed to do.
+My first experience left me apprehensive, and although our teacher mentioned a few times that having rapid thoughts was expected, we should just keep focusing on the mantra we were taught, to move past these thoughts and get ‘down’ to a ‘state of bliss’.

-The meditation did get easier, and I found my thoughts did become less volatile over a week of practice, but discussing those initial experiences within the group was challenging.
-When other members were coming ‘up’ from meditation and emphatically stating “that is some good sh!t!”, celebrating how blissful and ‘lost in the moment’ they all felt and commenting to each other about how rested and relaxed they looked (after two hours of meditation?)— I didn’t feel safe enough to share I was finding my experiences a little stressful.
+While I found my thoughts did become less volatile over a week of practice, discussing my initial experiences within the group was challenging.
+When other members were coming ‘up’ from meditation and emphatically stating “that is some good sh!t!”, celebrating how blissful they felt, I didn’t feel safe enough to share I was finding my experiences a little stressful.

-From my research and reading, I know that meditation has multiple benefits, and it is a practice worth sticking it out with.
+From my research and reading, I know that meditation has multiple benefits, and it is a practice worth sticking with.
 Following the course, I stripped back the pressure it had inadvertently placed on me and focused on what might work for me.
-Two weeks later, with a consistent daily practice of one 10minute session, instead of two 20minute sessions as instructed, I do feel like I’m beginning to reap the benefits.
-I’m catching more thoughts that are reactive rather than thoughtful, I feel better able to regulate myself back from a reaction, and I look forward to my meditation time.
+A few weeks later, with a consistent daily practice of one five minute session, instead of two twenty minute sessions as instructed, I felt I was starting to reap some benefits, but again, nothing compared to what the teacher had advised I would be.

 Without my professional knowledge, I can’t help but wonder whether I would have still been keen to continue after my initial experience?
 Most likely, I would have given up, deemed meditation as ‘not for me’ — or worse yet — considered myself as defunct in some way for not having the same experience as my other group members.

-She did advise that each meditation session we partake in can and will be different, and meditation can bring up a lot of unreleased and unrealised stress when you first begin.
+My teacher did advise that each session we partake in can and will be different, and meditation can bring up a lot of unreleased and unrealised stress when you first begin.